el-remph/swob/README.md

 Copyright &copy; 2024 The Remph <lhr@disroot.org>

-These files are free software; the Remph gives unlimited permission to copy and/or distribute them, with or without modification, as long as this notice is preserved.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, to the extent permitted by law; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+A copy of the full GPL can be found at <https://www.gnu.org/licenses/GPL>.

+As an additional permission under GNU GPL version 3 section 7, the section 4 requirement to distribute a copy of the GPL along with the work is waived, provided that the above notices are distributed intact instead.